In part two of our series on determining fault, we look at some common types of accidents and why the person who seems to be at fault, may not be.

 That’s why, if you or a loved one has been injured because of another driver’s negligence, you should contact a specialist accident attorney right away.

-They can advise you how best to defend your case and maximize your insurance payout.
+They can advise you on how best to defend your case and maximize your insurance payout.
 Remember, you may be able to recover even if you’re more than 50% at fault.